Utshav-paudel/Khoj/README.md

-# Local Event Finder app
+# Khoj

+Never Miss an event with Khoj